thomaswmn/coreos-k8s/README.md

 * 10_compile_ignition.sh - take the input ".fcc" file, some input from the tls directory, and compile the Ignition configuration file that is finally loaded on boot of the system
+* 11_prepare_qcow_image.sh - patch qcow imgage to contain all required data
-* 11_run_qemu.sh - start the qemu VM to test the setup
+* 12_run_qemu.sh - start the qemu VM to test the setup

 * 51_download_coreos_image.sh - download the latest stable CoreOS image
 * 52_download_docker_images.sh - download the required container images and